fractalpixel/ancienttech/README.md

     * Detect potential outputs - redstone, redstone gates, pipes.
 If no output, output in opposite direction?
 * [ ] Recipes
 * [ ] Config file
-* [ ] Add in-game book that sometimes is available as loot / drops from libraries? - explains recipes and usage
+* [ ] Add in-game book that sometimes is available as loot / drops from libraries, or is craftable? - explains recipes and usage
 * [ ] Document
 * [ ] Release
 * Version 2